hannesgnann-hub/easyalias/windows_src/README.md

 - automatically generate `.cmd` files for `cmd.exe`
 - connect `~\.easyalias\bin` to the user's `PATH` on first Tauri startup
 - dismiss status messages manually or let them disappear after three seconds
-- build and run multi-step Automations (cmd.exe commands and timed waits) in a chosen working directory
+- build and run multi-step Automations (cmd.exe commands and timed waits) in a chosen working directory, with favorites, groups, a 30-day Trash, and portable JSON backup
+- schedule an automation at a fixed time or that day's local sunrise/sunset via Task Scheduler, so it runs even when EasyAlias is closed
+- assign a global keyboard shortcut to an automation and trigger it from anywhere while EasyAlias runs
+- switch appearance between Light, Dark, and System, toggle suggestions, and start hidden at login from the Settings view
+- keep running in the Windows system tray after the window is closed, reachable from a tray menu
 - link to the website, GitHub repository, EasyAlias subreddit, and sponsor page from the footer

 The [shared feature tour](../README.md#feature-tour) illustrates favorites, paged suggestions, portable backups, and Trash.
 Its screenshots use macOS window chrome, but the workflow is the same on Windows.